yanmarques/test2-cars-api/README.md

 # test2-cars-api
-Generic API about Cars with imagem upload built with Spring Boot
+Generic API about Cars with file upload built with Spring Boot